 The Importance of Nesting Sites and Habitat

 Rattlesnakes prefer nesting sites with specific environmental conditions.
 They look for places with temperatures ranging from 80°F to 90°F (27°C to 32°C) to help their eggs incubate.
-This optimal temperature ensures that the eggs develop properly, increasing the chances of healthy hatchlings.
+This optimal temperature ensures the eggs develop properly, increasing the chances of healthy hatchlings.
 Moreover, humidity levels ranging from 40% to 60% are favored by rattlesnakes for nesting sites as they provide an environment conducive to the development of the embryos inside the eggs.

 Shelter and Protection